lulab/Ribowave/README.md

 #### Arguments:

-- Ribo_bam 	: alignments of Ribo-seq followed by elimination of alignments flagged as secondary alignments to ensure one genomic position for one single
+- Ribo_bam 	: alignments of Ribo-seq followed by elimination of alignments flagged as secondary alignments to ensure one genomic position for one single read

 - annotation_dir  :
   - 1.annotation directory enclosed in the (`.zip`) file with all ORFs scanned `final.ORFs.annot3`